What is CX, and why startups need to know about it

 This is why building the customer experience strategy and calculating every user move is so important.
 The first part of the strategy, which is user paths, needs consideration during the MVP development.
 By doing this, you’ll get a better understanding of user needs and verify customer satisfaction and product convenience.

 And if you have an app idea, Purrweb is here to help.
 We’ll bring your idea to life and build an MVP for your mobile or web app.
 We care about both CX and UX to provide a good experience for your users.
-Make the first move and start working with us — fill the form below.
+Make the first move and start working with us — fill out the form below.